A Deep Learning-Based Fully Automated Pipeline for Regurgitant Mitral Valve Anatomy Analysis From 3D Echocardiography: Methods

 \subsection{Neural Network Architecture and Training}

-The trained CNN was based on a 3D U-Net \citep{Ronneberger_2015} with encoding and decoding branches of 5 resolution levels each, defined using residual units as shown in \citep{Zhang_2018}.
-In addition, PReLU activation layers \citep{He_2015} were adopted in each residual unit and the number of decoding branches was extended to three, one for each class detected (i.e., mitral annulus, anterior leaflet and posterior leaflet).
-This resulted in a multi-decoder version of the residual U-Net.\\ For the neural network training, 90 volumes (90 \%) with ground truth (GT) annotations (training set) were randomly selected.
-The remaining 10 volumes (10 \%) were used as test set to evaluate the performance of the network.
-A 5-fold cross-validation was performed on the training set.
-A data augmentation routine was adopted to increase the diversity of the data: transformations taken from the MONAI framework \citep{Cardoso_2022} were used including, Gaussian noise, cropping, flipping, rotation and elastic deformation; transformations were applied randomly to the dataset.
-The model was implemented using the Pytorch framework \citep{Pytorch} and it was run on a NVIDIA A100 over 600 epochs with batch size of 3.
-Novograd optimizer \citep{Ginsburg_2019} was used with initial learning rate of 0.001, halved every 200 epochs.
+The trained CNN was based on a modified 3D U-Net \cite{Ronneberger_2015} with encoding and decoding branches of 5 resolution levels each, defined using residual units as shown in \cite{Zhang_2018}.
+Each residual unit consists of 2 convolutional blocks and an identity mapping.
+Each convolutional block included a batch normalization layer, a parametric rectified linear unit (PReLU) activation layer \cite{He_2015} and a 3$\times$3 convolutional layer with stride of 2.
+In addition, the number of decoding branches was extended to three, one for each class detected (i.e., mitral annulus, anterior leaflet and posterior leaflet).
+This resulted in a multi-decoder version of the 3D residual U-Net.\\ For the training of the neural network, the collected data were randomly divided according to the number of examinations (55).
+Specifically, 90\% of the examinations (50) were allocated to the training set, while the remaining 10\% (5) were assigned to the test set.
+In the training set, all the available volumes for each examination with the corresponding ground truth (GT) annotations were considered, resulting in a total of 110 TEE volumes.
+To address the limited amount of available data and ensure a robust evaluation of the trained model, a 10-fold cross-validation was performed on the training set.
+The 3D CNN architecture was hence trained and evaluated ten times.
+Finally, the resulting 10 trained models were combined by stacking them together and taking the maximum predictions along each detected class.
+A data augmentation routine was adopted to increase the diversity of the data: transformations taken from the MONAI framework \cite{Cardoso_2022} were used including, Gaussian noise, cropping, flipping, rotation and elastic deformation; transformations were applied randomly to the dataset.
+The model was implemented using the Pytorch framework \cite{Pytorch} and it was trained on an NVIDIA A100 over 300 epochs with batch size of 4.
+A Novograd optimizer \cite{Ginsburg_2019} was used with initial learning rate of 0.001, reduced by a factor of 10 every 100 epochs.
 Intensity of the input images was normalized with values ranging between 0 and 1.
-A weighted-combination of Dice and Focal losses \citep{Yeung_2022} (with weight of 0.6 and 0.4, respectively) was computed at the output block of each decoder branch.
+A weighted-combination of Dice and Focal losses \cite{Yeung_2022} (with weight of 0.6 and 0.4, respectively) was computed at the output block of each decoder branch.
 The sum of the loss functions of the three decoders was used to train the neural network.
+Each model needed around 5 hours to be trained over 300 epochs and only the model with the best validation accuracy for each fold was saved and used for inference.